andreasduerloo/kruskal-gleephs/README.md

   - If neither of the adjoining nodes have more than one connection, activate this connection
   - If either node already has two connections, move on without activating this connection
 - Discard that connection from the pool of connections, and get the next random one.

+The major difference with Kruskal's algorithm is that we check for the amount of connections to a node rather than whether two nodes are already connected.
+In this case we allow two nodes to be connected through more than one path, which means we allow (and frequently get) closed loops.